Introduction

 BoofCV is a new real time computer vision library written in Java.
 Written from scratch for ease of use and high performance, it provides a range of functionality from low level image processing, wavelet denoising, to higher level 3D geometric vision.
 Released under an Apache license for both academic and commercial use.
 BoofCV's speed has been demonstrated in a couple of comparative studies against other popular computer vision libraries (link).

-This article will demonstrate how to detect image features and associate two images together.
+To demonstrate BoofCV's API, an example of how to associate point features between two images is shown below.
 Image association is a vital component in creating image mosaics, image stabilization, visual odometry, 3D structure estimation, and many other applications.
-BoofCV's website contains several other tutorials, applets, and example code.

 Website: http://boofcv.org